tiny8877/okta.github.io/_source/_use_cases/hooks/objects-reference/objects-api-am-token-hook.md

-# API Access Management Inline Hook
+# Objects Reference: API Access Management Inline Hook

-This page provides reference documeentation for the API Access Management hook, covering the JSON objects contained in the outbound request from Okta to your external service, as well as the JSON objects that your external service can return to Okta in the response.
+This page provides reference documentation for the JSON objects contained in the outbound request from Okta to your external service, as well as the JSON objects you can include in your response.
+This information is specific to the API Access Management hook, one type of inline hook supported by Okta.

 ## See Also

 For a general introduction Okta inline hooks, see [Inline Hooks](/use_cases/hooks/).

-For setup steps for the API Access Management hook, see [API Access Management Setup](/use_cases/hooks/setup/api-am-token-hook-setup.md).
+For setup steps for the API Access Management inline hook, see [API Access Management Setup](/use_cases/hooks/setup/api-am-token-hook-setup.md).

-For reference documentation for the API for registering external service endpoints with Okta, see [Callbacks API](/api/resources/callbacks).
+For information on the API for registering external service endpoints with Okta, see [Callbacks API](/api/resources/callbacks).

 ## Objects in the Request from Okta

+For API Access Management hooks, the outbound call from Okta to your external service will include the following objects in its JSON payload:

 ### data.tokens.access_token